-Don't worry, the ad manager is simpler than it might look at first!
+Don't worry, the Ads Manager is much simpler than it first appears at first sight!

-Here you will only find an overview of the performance of your advertisements.
+Here you'll only find an overview of how your Ads are performing.
 This tab has basically nothing to do with the actual structure of the campaigns or advertisements.

-You can create a separate campaign for each ad campaign and the placement of Facebook Ads.
-For example, if you want to advertise the new "dog food", create a new campaign.
+You can create a separate ad for each ad campaign to run on Facebook Ads.
+For example, if you want to advertise a new "dog food", create a new campaign.

 Here you can store different ad groups for your campaign, for example.
-This makes sense, for example, if you want to advertise to different target groups or test different placements.
+This makes sense if you want to advertise to multiple target groups or test different placements.

-Under this tab you will find your actual advertisements, which you place for the respective ad group.
+You'll find the actual advertisements you place for the respective ad group under this tab.

 - Advertising groups